How to Automate Your Sales Closing Techniques with Outgrow

 It’s probably that the client doesn’t believe you’re invested in their success.
 You need to take time to build relationships and gain the trust of the client.
 Consider as well that for larger firms, on average about seven people are involved with any kind of sales decision-making process.
 These things take time, and pushing for the sale can often do more damage than good.

-There are many ways to understand your customer: one of those ways is to talk to them.
+There are many ways to understand your customers: one of those ways is to talk to them.
 Have a conversation.
 Ask them about their goals, their pain points, and their current situation.

-How are you currently dealing with X problem?
+- How are you currently dealing with the X problem?

 Another way is through analytics and data collected from tracking your customer’s behavior on your website.
 With information like this, you can understand those most likely to buy, and what kind of approach to take with them.